deepsquare-io/ClusterFactory/web/docs/guides/999-develop-apps.md

   - Runtime dependencies (Ex: Perl, Apache, xCAT, ...)
   - Runtime setup (the entry-point script)
   - Init system (SystemD)
-  - And eventually host dependencies
+  - And eventually, host dependencies
 - Interfaces:
   - Network:
     - All the TCP and UDP ports (Ex: DHCP, SSH, ...)
     - Host network (Ex: The DHCP server needs the host network to receive broadcast DHCP requests.)
   - Volumes:
     - Persistent Volumes (Ex: The xCAT databases.)
-    - Is it possible to set a read-only filesystem ?
+    - Is it possible to set a read-only filesystem?
 - Privileges
-  - Is it possible to run rootless ?
+  - Is it possible to run rootless?
-  - Is there any capabilities ?
+  - Is there any capabilities?
 (Ex: `NET_BIND_SERVICE`, ...)

 Knowing these details will make it easier to write a Dockerfile and test it.